 Here’s a model we call the Customer Experience DNA (CxDNA) model that represents this journey –

-While AI was merely buzz a few years ago, today several leading-edge companies are using various AI technologies (Machine Learning, Natural Language Processing (NLP), Computer Vision, and others) to enhance Customer and Organizational goals along the customer journey – creating a win-win situation.
+While AI was merely a buzzword a few years ago, today several leading-edge companies are using various AI technologies (Machine Learning, Natural Language Processing (NLP), Computer Vision, and others) to enhance Customer and Organizational goals along the customer journey – creating a win-win situation.

-Let’s see how AI enables the three main functional imperatives within the CX journey –
+Let’s see how Applied AI enables the three main functional imperatives within the CX journey –

-The use of AI and automation drives better lead qualification, better personalization of offers, reduced deal slippage/cart abandonment, improved conversion, and higher customer lifetime value with better products service offers on a continued basis.
-Tying deep customer insight with offer-stitching in real time greatly improves chances of conversion.
+The use of AI and automation drive better lead qualification, better personalization of offers, reduced deal slippage/cart abandonment, improved conversion, and higher customer lifetime value with better product service offers on a continued basis.
+Tying deep customer insight with offer-stitching in real time greatly improves the chances of conversion.

 The greatest use of AI has been in the area of customer service management, specifically in terms of virtual assistants like chatbots answering large volumes of routine queries, problem-solving for the most common issues, and providing personalized recommendations – without any manual intervention.

-According to a study by Juniper Research, by 2024, AI-based support channels will save consumers and businesses over 2.5 billion hours and support 95% of customer interactions.
+According to a study by Juniper Research, by 2024, AI-based support channels for integrated customer experience will save consumers and businesses over 2.5 billion hours and support 95% of customer interactions.

 Next, identify the chief pain points for customers and the key leaks in the customer funnel for your company.
 This will help you pinpoint the most promising use cases of AI.